Springfield Browns: The ballparks

 The Springfield minor league teams reportedly played home minor league games at Reservoir Park from 1931 to 1933.
 The ballpark was located on the site where Lanphier High School was constructed.
 The Lanphier High School location is 1300 North 11th Street, Springfield, Illinois.

 The 1950 Springfield Giants were noted to have played minor league home games at Jim Fitzpatrick Memorial Stadium.
 The ballpark had previously hosted some games of the Springfield Sallies of the All-American Girls Professional Baseball League from 1948 to 1950.
 With a capacity of 4,500, the ballpark was located at South 4th Street & East Stanford Avenue, Springfield, Illinois.

 Beginning in 1934, the Springfield teams reportedly played home games at Lanphier Park.
 Lanphier Park was built in 1925 at a cost of $49,000.
 Lanphier Park had a capacity of 4,500 and dimensions of (Left, Center, Right): 320–400–320 (1939).
 Still in use for baseball today, the ballpark is known as Robin Roberts Stadium at Lanphier Park, named after Baseball Hall of Fame member Robin Roberts, who graduated from Lanphier High School.
-Today, the ballpark is home to the Springfield Sliders, a collegiate summer league baseball team that plays as a member of the Prospect League.
+Today, the ballpark is home to the Springfield Lucky Horseshoes, a collegiate summer league baseball team that plays as a member of the Prospect League.